wilmoore/require-grunt-configs/Readme.md

 Keep your main gruntfile clean with task configurations extracted into individual files named after the task.
 For example, the `grunt jshint` configuration would go into `grunt/jshint.js` while the `grunt concat` configuration would go into `grunt/concat.js`.

-Check out the [example](https://github.com/wilmoore/require-grunt-configs/tree/master/example/grunt/conf) configuration modules to get a more in-depth look at how this works.
+Check out [these examples](https://github.com/wilmoore/require-grunt-configs/tree/master/example/grunt/conf) to get a more in-depth look at how this works.

 ## Installation